Kugimo/CarHolding/README.md

 A lightweight Django application that allows users to create, browse, and manage car listings.
 Includes authentication, personal dashboards, search, sorting, and a clean Bootstrap‑based UI.

+This is an educational project created for learning Django and practicing web development skills.

 ---

 ## Features